ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 a TEE.
 Note that a Trusted Component may include one or more TAs and/or configuration data and keys needed by a TA to operate correctly.

-Each Trusted Component is uniquely identified by a "component-id" byte string.
+Each Trusted Component is uniquely identified by a "component-id" byte string, such as a 16-byte UUID {{RFC4122}}.
 If Concise Software Identifiers {{I-D.ietf-sacm-coswid}} are used (e.g., in the suit-coswid field of SUIT manifests), the component-id value is the CoSWID tag-id value.